Modular Single-Phase UPS

 Why modular single-phase architecture exists

-Technology density keeps rising in environments historically served by distributed rack-level UPS systems — telecom aggregation nodes, distributed compute, broadcast facilities, clinical electrical support, and large residential technology deployments increasingly need structured continuity planning.
+Technology density keeps rising in environments historically served by distributed rack-level UPS — telecom aggregation nodes, distributed compute, broadcast facilities, clinical electrical support, and large residential technology deployments increasingly need structured continuity planning.
+Legacy deployment models carry structural limitations: fixed-capacity systems force a full replacement to grow, a proliferation of distributed UPS drives up operational complexity, electrical-room constraints cap scalability, redundancy coordination grows harder to manage, and modernization has to be funded in disruptive phased capital cycles.

-Modular single-phase architecture lets continuity infrastructure scale predictably with operational requirements.
+Modular single-phase architecture lets continuity infrastructure scale predictably with operational requirements instead.

 Split-phase infrastructure constraints